This post may contain affiliate links. Please see our disclosure policy.

 Pressure Canning Soup

-There are a few exceptions to the pressure canning soup rule.
-Certain plain tomato soups and “fruit soup” recipes from Scandinavian countries are acidic enough to be water bath canned.
-These recipes will clearly state that they are safe for water bath canning.
+There are a few exceptions to the pressure canning rule.
+Certain plain tomato soups and the Scandinavian style “fruit soups” are acidic enough to be water bath canned, and those recipes will clearly say so.
+In general though, any ordinary soup that mixes meat, vegetables, and seasonings has to be pressure-canned, and those are the recipes I am focused on here.

 Dial Pressure canner